forcepusher/com.bananaparty.arch/README.md

 5. Need to use a "MessagePipe Event"?
 Use the EventHubAsset.
 	- Create a new class inheriting EventHubAsset\<YourEventPayloadClass\> to create an EventHub ScriptableObject.
 	- Reference it in your MonoBehavior scripts just like you would with ReferenceAsset.
-	- Subscribe to it to receive events in the EventQueue that Subscribe method returns.
+	- Subscribe to it to receive events to the EventQueue the subscription returns.
-	- Be aware that you have to invoke EventQueue reading yourself.
-This Fan-out event design is used to prevent control flow inversion spaghetti.
-Initially it was made for Behavior Trees as a clean way to react on incoming events.
+	- Read EventQueue manually yourself in an Update.
+This Fan-out event design prevents control flow inversion spaghetti.
+This simplifies debugging and gives opportunity to use events in Behavior Trees and multuthreading.
 	- If you want a classic event with inverted control flow; I don't wanna hear it, roll your own via ReferenceAsset.
 6. Bonus: Use a SceneReference for drag-and-drop integration of the Unity Scene asset.